cadscriptHQ/cadscript/docs/source/doc_query_string.rst

      - >>X[1]
-     - The search string ">>X" sorts all vertices in positive X direction.\ The "[1]" selects the second vertex (or list of vertices with the\ same distance) in that list (first in the list has index 0).
+     - The search string ">>X" sorts all vertices in positive X direction.\ The "[1]" selects the second vertex (or list of vertices with the\ same position) in that list (first in the list has index 0).
    * - <<[]
      - <<Y[2]
-     - The search string "<<Y" sorts all vertices in nagative Y direction.\ Returns the third vertex (or list of vertices with the same distance)\ in that list.
+     - The search string "<<Y" sorts all vertices in negative Y direction.\ Returns the third vertex (or list of vertices with the same position)\ in that list.
    * - or
      - >Y or <Y